 Them: “It’s been challenging, but we’re making progress.”

-You: “We faced something similar with our latest sprint.
-How are you managing testing?”
+You: “We faced the same issue with our last sprint.
+How do you deal with testing?"?”

 4. Avoid Tech Overload